AtenDesignGroup/wordpress-starter/README.md

 Sniffing will automatically be performed pre-commit through git.
 To perform sniffing manually, run this command:

 ```
-phpcs
+composer grumphp
 ```

-To attempt auto-fixing of any errors found during sniffing, run this command:
+If errors are found, GrumPHP will offer to automatically fix what it can.
+To manually attempt auto-fixing of any errors found during sniffing, run this command:

 ```
 composer phpcbf-staged